 - irritants such as fumes, dust and chemicals

 Since laryngitis will usually get better on its own, you don’t need to see your doctor.
-However, if you have trouble breathing, your lymph nodes are swollen or your symptoms are lasting more than two weeks, see your doctor.
+However, if you have trouble breathing, your lymph nodes are swollen or your symptoms last more more than 2 weeks, see your doctor.

 Your doctor will probably ask you a few questions to find out the cause of your laryngitis.
 They may order some tests or refer you to a specialist if they suspect anything serious.